Citation for this page in APA citation style. Close

 Werner Heisenberg

-In 1925 Max Born, Werner Heisenberg, and Pascual Jordan, formulated their matrix mechanics version of quantum mechanics as a superior formulation of Neils Bohr's old quantum theory.
-The matrix mechanics confirmed discrete states and "quantum jumps" of electrons between the energy levels, with emission or absorption of photons.
+In 1925 Max Born, Werner Heisenberg, and Pascual Jordan, formulated their matrix mechanics version of "quantum mechanics" as a superior formulation of Niels Bohr's old "quantum theory."
+The matrix mechanics confirmed discrete states and "quantum jumps" of electrons between the energy levels, with emission or absorption of radiation.
+But they did not yet accept today's standard textbook view that the radiation is also discrete and in the form of Albert Einstein's spatially localized "light quanta," which were about to be renamed "photons" by American chemist Gilbert Lewis in late 1926.

-Heisenberg used Schrödinger's wave functions to calculate the "transition probabilities" for electrons to jump from one energy level to another.
-Schrödinger's wave mechanics was easier to visualize and much easier to calculate than Heisenberg's own matrix mechanics.
+Even Heisenberg himself ultimately used Schrödinger's wave functions to calculate the "transition probabilities" for electrons to jump from one energy level to another.
+Schrödinger's wave mechanics is easier to visualize and much easier to calculate than Heisenberg's own matrix mechanics.
+Ironically, Schrödinger himself never accepted the existence of particles, neither matter nor energy, and hated the discrete "quantum jumps," preferring his continuous waves as explaining all quantum phenomena.
+These major disagreements between the founders of quantum mechanics continue to this day with diverse and conflicting "interpretations" of quantum mechanics, at most one of which can be correct.

 In early 1927, Heisenberg announced his indeterminacy principle limiting our knowledge of the simultaneous position and velocity of atomic particles, and declared that the new quantum theory disproved causality.
 "We cannot - and here is where the causal law breaks down - explain why a particular atom will decay at one moment and not the next, or what causes it to emit an electron in this direction rather than that."
-42
+Albert Einstein had shown this element of chance in his 1917 paper on the emission and absorption of light by matter, though Heisenberg did not explictly reference Einstein's work.

 More popularly known as the Uncertainty Principle in quantum mechanics, it states that the exact position and momentum of an atomic particle can only be known within certain (sic) limits.
-The product of the position error and the momentum error is greater than or equal to Planck's constant h/2π.
+The product of the position error Δx and the momentum error Δp is greater than or equal to Planck's constant h divided by 2π.

 Indeterminacy (Unbestimmtheit) was Heisenberg's original name for his principle.
 It is a better name than the more popular uncertainty, which connotes lack of knowledge.
-The Heisenberg principle is an ontological as well as epistemic lack of information.
+The Heisenberg principle is an epistemological lack of information.
+But it does not claim that the ontological precise position and momentum do not exist, only that we can not know them, or, as Niels Bohr put it, that we cannot say anything about them.

 Causality